transistive/typed-enum/README.md

 Php 7.2 allows for protected constants, and 7.4 uses private ones.
 Use these features to protect against unintended side effects!

 ```
-echo Foo::BAR === Foo::BAR() // echo's false but is impossible if it was a protected constant
+echo Foo::BAR === Foo::BAR() // echo's false but is impossible if it is a protected constant
 ```